Bill Roedy: Personal life

-Roedy is married to Alexandra Roedy and together they have four children.
+Roedy is married to Alexandra Roedy, and together they have four children.
 They reside in Miami Beach.

 Awards and recognition

 Roedy has been recognized with several awards throughout his career.
 In 2002, he received the Award for Business Excellence from U.S. President Bill Clinton.
 He was named the Nesuhi Ertegun Person of the Year in 2003 and received the International Emmy Founder's Award in 2004.
 In 2005, he received YouthAIDS Family Health International and Kaiser Family Foundation Award for his efforts to raise awareness for HIV/AIDS.

 In 2006, Roedy received New York AIDS Film Festival Award.
 A year later, he was given the AmFAR Award of Courage In 2008, Roedy received the Joel A. Berger Award and the Doctors of the World Leadership Award.
 He was named UNCA Global Citizen of the Year in 2009 and received the ICRW Innovation Award in 2010.

 In 2011, Roedy was Inducted into Cable Pioneers.
 In the same year, he was also awarded the Cinema for Peace Award for his work with the Staying Alive Campaign and received an honorary degree from Westminster College, where he delivered the John Findley Green Foundation Lecture.
 A year later, he was recognized with the Chello Humanitarian Award.
 Later, he was inducted into the Cable Hall of Fame in 2015.

 Roedy was named a Churchill Fellow in 2017 for his contributions to the National Churchill Museum at Westminster College.
 In 2019, he received the Playing for Change Legend Award alongside Pharrell Williams for his impact on the music industry.

 In 2020, Roedy received the West Point Distinguished Graduate Award.
 In October 2023, Roedy and his wife Alexandra were honored by the Gift of Life Marrow Registry at their annual Gala for their contributions to the organization.
 In June 2024, the American Churchill Museum honored Roedy with the Winston Churchill Leadership Medal Award in London.

+In 2026, the United States Military Academy dedicated the second-floor rotunda of the Jefferson Hall Library and Learning Center as the Roedy Rotunda, honoring William H. Roedy's military service, media career, and contributions to global health.
+The rotunda was named in honor of Roedy and in memory of his father, Colonel William H. Roedy Sr. '40, a veteran of World War II, Korea, and Vietnam who received the Legion of Merit and Bronze Star.
+According to the West Point Association of Graduates, the rotunda was established as a permanent forum for intellectual exchange and leadership development for cadets.

+At the naming ceremony, West Point Superintendent Lt.
+Gen. Steven W. Gilland said, "Bill sees service as a moral duty, and he is a rare person who has made a difference in the world."
+He also described the Roedy family's support of West Point as "a statement of belief in West Point’s mission."